rehierl/node-tree-outliner/2-0-core-design/0-2-sections.md

 Because a section can not exist without a presequent sectioning node, the root node, with which an algorithm has to begin, can not be associated with any predeclared section.
-That is, because there is no sectioning node presequent to it that could declare such a presequent section.
+That is because there is no sectioning node presequent to it that could declare such a presequent section.

 However, the root node can be seen to be embedded into a theoretical